Squirrely-Ducks/bangazon-api-sprint-1/README.md

 ```
 ### COMPUTERS
 * GET all computers
-	* To get all computers add to the URL `/computers`
+	* To get all computers use the URL `/computers`
 * GET all active computers
-	* To get all computers add to the URL  `/computers?active=true`
+	* To get all active computers use the URL  `/computers?active=true`
-* GET single computers
+* GET single computer by computer ID
-	* To get single computer by id add to the URL `/computers/:id`
+	* To get single computer use the URL `/computers/:id`
 * POST
-	* To post a new computer use the URL`computers/new`
+	* To post a new computer use the URL `/computers/new`
     *only employee id is needed, purchase date will be automatically set to now, and trash date to undefined*
 	* Example  keys:
 ```javascript